2023 Solar Incentives Guide for Cedar Park, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+When thinking about solar incentives, you probably think of federal incentives first.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Cedar Park solar panel installation expert.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Cedar Park solar panel installation expert.

 State & Local Solar Incentives